Sinisig/nusion-collection/README.md

 #### nusion
 Main game modding library/framework
 #### nusion-sys
-System abstractions used by nusion
+System abstractions used by nusion.
-<i>This should not be used directly as a dependency</i>
+<b>This should not be used directly as a dependency</b>
 #### nusion-macros
-Macro implementations incorporated into nusion
+Macro implementations incorporated into nusion.
+<b>This should not be used directly as a dependency</b>
+#### nusion-sys-macros
+System abstraction macros used by nusion-macros.
-<i>This should not be used directly as a dependency</i>
+<b>This should not be used directly as a dependency</b>

 ### Build Requirements
  - A Linux installation